 A4: Each trainee must bring pens/pencils, highlighters, and a calculator to the training workshop.
-We will provide each trainee with paper copies of the participant's guide in a large three-ring binder.
+We will provide each trainee with paper copies of a large participant's guide.
 Trainees will need to have a bag or luggage in which to carry this material when they leave.

 Q5: How do you register for the training workshop?

 A5: Complete the online portion of the two-part training series: Introduction to Federal Student Aid.
 At the end of this online course, you will be asked to complete a Knowledge Assessment.
-If you answer 80% or more of the review questions correctly, you will be provided a link to register for Fundamentals of Federal Student Aid Administration.
+If you answer 80% or more of the review questions correctly, you will be provided a link to register for the 4.5 day in-person instructor-led workshop titled Fundamentals of Federal Student Aid Administration.

-Individuals who are required to attend Fundamentals of Federal Student Aid Administration training (as described in Q1 above) may contact their regional school participation team for further information about participation requirements.
-For the list of regional school participation team phone numbers, go to http://www.eligcert.ed.gov/.
+Individuals who are required to attend Fundamentals of Federal Student Aid Administration training series (as described in Q1 above) may contact the regional offices of the School Participation Division for further information about participation requirements.
+The list of regional offices and contact information for the School Participation Division, is found at http://www.eligcert.ed.gov/.

 Note: Directions to each training workshop and a list of nearby hotels are included in the section of dates and locations.
 To see the directions for each location, click on the hyperlinked location name.

 - Identifying Eligible Students